Follow TV Tropes

 Live-Action TV

-• Agent X was a short-lived TV series following a special agent that follows pretty much all of the traits of this trope, except he is answerable only to the Vice President (in order to give the President plausible deniability), as designated by a secret section of the Constitution.
+• The eponymous Agent X follows pretty much all of the traits of this trope, except he is answerable only to the Vice President (in order to give the President plausible deniability), as designated by a secret section of the Constitution.

 • Babylon 5:

 • B5 was supposed to have another example of the No Such Agency variety, Bureau 13, which Captain Sheridan mentions as a conspiracy theory within EarthForce in "Spider in the Web".
-Supposedly they were used for deniable "dirty tricks" operations by Earthgov: in the episode proper they're implicated in a murder connected to the Martian separatist movement.
-After the episode was shot, however, somebody realized the name was taken by an unrelated tabletop RPG, and J. Michael Straczynski quietly aborted the arc to avoid potential legal trouble.
-The only known operative was shown to be wearing a PsiCop uniform anyway.
+They were supposedly used for deniable "dirty tricks" operations by Earthgov: in the episode proper, they're implicated in a murder connected to the Martian separatist movement.
+After the episode was shot, however, somebody realized that the name was taken by an unrelated tabletop RPG, and J. Michael Straczynski quietly aborted the arc to avoid potential legal trouble.
+The only known operative is shown to be wearing a PsiCop uniform anyway.

 • Hawaii Five-0: Five-0 is a special police task force that answers directly to the Governor of Hawaii, established to clean up corruption and crime around the islands.
 The team is granted immunity from state prosecution (unless the governor says otherwise) and is able to have prisoners released at will.